lmflolo/portfolio-project-1/README.md

 ### Features Left to Implement

-- Image gallery carousel, or the ability to enlarge images by clicking on them.
+- Image gallery carousel, or the ability to enlarge images by clicking on them
 - Call To Action buttons
 - Frequently Asked Questions
 - Social media links in the footer